 Strengths (+) and weaknesses (-)

-China has to change its growth model and increase market forces in its economy to reduce inefficiencies and ensure sustainable growth in the future.
-However, China has so far lagged in the implementation of many vital reforms to make growth sustainable.
+China has to change its growth model to reduce inefficiencies and ensure sustainable growth in the future.
+However, many crucial reforms still have to be implemented.

 (-) Weak accountability of the government

 High levels of corruption, weak protection of human rights, strong influence of the Chinese Communist Party on the judiciary and lack of democracy implies that the Chinese population cannot hold the government accountable for its actions, which increases the risk of public unrest.

 1. Equity rout damages credibility of reform agenda